DSC-Capstone/2025-26/lessons/09/index.md

 ---
 layout: page
-title: "Lesson 9 – Project Management"
+title: "Project Management"
 nav_exclude: true
 ---

-# Lesson 9 – Project Management
+# Project Management
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
 Post questions with the lesson on Piazza.

 {: .red }
-**While this lesson doesn't have an associated Methodology Assignment, you should read it before you finalize the [Schedule component of your Quarter 2 Project Proposal](https://dsc-capstone.org/2024-25/assignments/projects/q2-proposal#schedule-graded-by-your-mentor), due on Monday, December 2nd.<br><br>Also, please fill out both the official [Student Evaluations of Teaching](https://academicaffairs.ucsd.edu/Modules/Evals/) (by Saturday 11/30).
+**While this lesson doesn't have an associated Methodology Assignment, you should read it before you finalize the [Schedule component of your Quarter 2 Project Proposal](https://dsc-capstone.org/2025-26/assignments/projects/q2-proposal#schedule-graded-by-your-mentor), due on Friday, December 5th.<br><br>Also, please fill out both the official [Student Evaluations of Teaching](https://academicaffairs.ucsd.edu/Modules/Evals/).
 Thank you for your feedback!**

 ---